GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_biasCorrect.rst

 ***********
 biasCorrect
 ***********
 This primitive applies a bias correction to a set of one or more observed frames.
-The image values of the specified bias frame(s) are subtracted from the observed frame(s), in order to remove the unwanted bias signal arising due to the detector electronics.
+The image values of the specified bias frame(s) are subtracted from the observed frame(s), in order to remove the unwanted bias signal arising from the detector electronics.

 Implementations
 ***************